Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: RIS-aided Multiple-Antenna NOMA Networks: Joint Active and Passive Beamformer Design

-The proposed equivalent reconfigurable channel inspired design illustrated in Fig. \ref{Beamformer-based} has the following advantages for facilitating joint beamformer design.
-On the one hand, for a given passive beamformer at the RIS, we can map the RIS-NOMA network to a conventional network with the equivalent reconfigurable channel.
-Known efficient solutions for conventional NOMA networks can then be exploited for active beamformer design at the BS for beamformer based RIS-NOMA strategies.
-On the other hand, it has been shown that under some special conditions (e.g., quasi-degraded channels~\cite{Liu2018Multiple}), NOMA is capable of achieving the same performance as dirty paper coding (DPC).
-Based on this important insight, low complexity or even closed-form solutions for the RIS passive beamformer design can be obtained by exploiting the special conditions, where NOMA can achieve high performance, as design objectives for the equivalent reconfigurable channel.

-Nevertheless, we note that the joint optimal decoding order and beamformer design is still challenging, especially for the case when the RIS can be dynamically adjusted, and requires further research.
-Additionally, in practice, RISs employ finite resolution phase shifters~\cite{Ding2020IRS}, and for passive beamformer design with discrete phase shifts, efficient algorithms have to be developed and sophisticated mathematical tools have to be invoked.
+In this context, introducing the proposed equivalent reconfigurable channel illustrated in Fig. \ref{Beamformer-based} has the following advantages for the joint design of the active and passive beamformers.
+On the one hand, for a fixed passive beamformer at the RIS, we can map the RIS-NOMA network into a conventional network using the equivalent reconfigurable channel.
+Known efficient solutions for conventional NOMA networks can then be exploited for the optimization of the active beamformer for the proposed beamformer-based RIS-NOMA strategy.
+On the other hand, it has been shown that under some special channel conditions (e.g., quasi-degraded channels~\cite{quasi}), NOMA is capable of achieving the same performance as dirty paper coding (DPC).
+Based on this important insight, low complexity or even closed-form solutions for the optimization of the passive beamformer can be obtained by using the special channel conditions, where NOMA can achieve high performance, as the design objectives for the equivalent reconfigurable channel.
+An initial study for applying the quasi-degradation condition as criterion for passive beamformer design can be found in~\cite{jianyue}.
+To further illustrate this concept, Fig. \ref{NDQ} compares the non-quasi-degradation (NQD) regions of two-user downlink multiple-input single-output (MISO) communication systems with and without RIS.
+For a given channel vector of user 1, the NQD region characterizes all possible channel vectors of user 2 which cannot satisfy the quasi-degradation condition, i.e., where NOMA performs worse than DPC.
+As can be observed, by reconfiguring the users' channels, the NQD region can be significantly reduced compared to a system without RIS.
+This confirms the effectiveness of the proposed beamformer-based RIS-NOMA strategy.
+Nevertheless, the joint optimal NOMA decoding order and active and passive beamformer design is still challenging, especially for the dynamic RIS configuration, and requires further research.